Is it worth redeeming your Virgin Points to pay, in full or in part, for a Virgin Holidays package? Let’s take a look.

 The deal is as simple as it gets.
 You receive a £16.50 discount on your Virgin Holidays package for every 3,000 Virgin Points you spend.
 This works out at 0.55p per point.

 You can use miles irrespective of whether you book online, in a Virgin Holidays store or by telephone.
-You can also use Flying Club points to pay down an existing holiday balance, via Virgin Holidays ‘Manage My Booking’ page.
+You can also use Virgin Points to pay down an existing holiday balance, via Virgin Holidays ‘Manage My Booking’ page.

-You can get good deals on Virgin Holidays as a Flying Club member
+You can get extra perks at Virgin Holidays as a Flying Club member

-Before I look at ‘points plus money’, I wanted to remind you that there are good deals for Virgin Flying Club members who book with Virgin Holidays.
+Before I look at whether 0.55p per Virgin Point makes sense, I wanted to remind you that there are extra perks for Virgin Flying Club members who book with Virgin Holidays.
+You get these whether you pay with cash or points.

-Red members (you get Red just for signing up) – save up to 7% plus earn 1 point for every £1 spent
+Red members (you get Red just for signing up) – earn 2 Virgin Points for every £1 spent on Virgin Holidays or a Virgin Atlantic ‘flight and hotel’ package

 No, not really.
-I look to get around 1p per mile from my Flying Club points when redeeming for mileage tickets so the idea of accepting 0.55p via this route is not attractive.
+I look to get around 1p per mile from my Flying Club points when redeeming for premium flights so the idea of accepting 0.55p via this route is not attractive.

-It is better value than using your Virgin points for Kaligo.com hotel redemptions, Virgin Vouchers or similar non-flying redemptions.
-It is also better value than transferring your points into IHG Rewards Club or Hilton Honors points.
+0.55p per point is better value than using your Virgin points for Kaligo.com hotel redemptions, Virgin Vouchers or similar non-flying redemptions.
+It is also better value than transferring your points into IHG Rewards or Hilton Honors points, or redeeming them for anything via the Virgin Red app.

-Imagine you earned your Virgin points via Tesco Clubcard.
-You would be using £1 of Clubcard vouchers for 250 Virgin points worth £1.37 of holiday discount.
+Imagine you earn your Virgin Points via Tesco Clubcard.
+You would be using £1 of Clubcard vouchers for 250 Virgin Points, worth £1.37 of holiday discount.
 This is not a very impressive return given some of the other Clubcard deals out there. £1 of Clubcard vouchers would get you £3 of Hotels.com credit for example.

 On the other hand, there are upsides:

 You have no problems with reward availability.
-You can book any holiday offered by Virgin Holidays with no restrictions.
+You can book any holiday offered by Virgin Holidays with no restrictions on dates or travel class.

 You can pay for the entire cost of your trip.
 There are no taxes and charges to pay.
 If you have enough points, you can genuinely get a totally free holiday.

-If you earn all of your Flying Club points from flying for work – so you haven’t actually paid anything for them at all – then Virgin Holidays is an option to consider.
+If you earn all of your Virgin Points from flying for work – so you haven’t actually paid anything for them at all – then Virgin Holidays is an option to consider.

 If you earned your Virgin Points from the free Virgin Atlantic Reward credit card, Virgin Holidays isn’t a bad option.
 At 0.75 points per £1, you’d be getting 0.41p of holiday discount per £1 spent on your card.
-It is hard to beat a return of 0.41p per £1 from a free Visa or Mastercard these days.
+This isn’t a terrible deal given that most cashback Visa or Mastercard cards only return 0.25% or worse.
 In fact, I am surprised that Virgin Holidays hasn’t launched its own credit card offering a similar level of reward.

 As a reminder, there are various ways of earning Virgin Points from UK credit cards.
 Many cards also have generous sign-up bonuses.